christianburrell/sentiment_analysis/README.md

 - Clone the repo or download the zip to get started!

 ## Basic Sentiment Analysis:
+- Input a wesbite link and the program will rate it on a scale from -1 to 1.
+1 is deemed as a 'positive' article while -1 is deemed as a 'negative' article.

+### Instructions:
 1. Open terminal and navigate to the project folder
 ```zsh
 cd sentiment_analysis